December 21, 2016

 We have other contacts through other means that we speak to on a regular basis; however, the perspective at Heavybit is most relevant to our business.

-At founder dinners and happy hours, Umur and his team from Citus often compare notes with other Heavybit member companies.
+In founder-only events, our founder listserv, and special sessions, Umur and his team from Citus often compare notes with other Heavybit member companies.
 In fact, there are also a few members like Mux who are users of Citus Data and have provided helpful customer feedback.

 Our program is the only one of its kind to focus solely on taking developer products to market.